IshikaPanwar23/Banking-Churn-Prediction/README.md

 ## 4. Load models to display predictions on app

 Finally, using Flask and HTML/CSS, we created the user-facing app to add information to our data set matching our initial dataframe to predict the likelihood of a customer departing the bank.
 This was then deployed to Heroku.
-In November 2022 it was moved to Render and it can be found at this URL: [https://bank-churn-predictions.onrender.com](https://bank-churn-predictions.onrender.com)
+URL: [https://bank-churn-predictions.onrender.com](https://bank-churn-predictions.onrender.com)

 ## References